WojciechMadeja/english-quiz/README.md

 the player must choose the correct answer to the question related to the currently displayed photo.
 He has two hints at his disposal.
 If the answer is correct, the participant gets a point, and in the case of a wrong answer, he loses one of the three lives received at the start.
 At any time, the participant can use the "Motivation Cat" button, thanks to which he will display a random photo of a cat and pause the quiz.
+The application is created using React.js, Styled Components and UI of my own project in Figma and Inkscape.